LWaetzig/German-Traffic-Sign-Recognition-using-CNN/README.md

 ## What is this?
 TLDR: This is a German Traffic Sign Recognition based on a CNN.

 Project for the Lecture Data Exploration at DHBW Mannheim.
 The goal is to detect German Traffic Signs with a CNN.
-The dataset ist from the [German Traffic Sign Recognition Benchmark](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-The dataset contains 43 different classes with 39.209 training images and 12.630 test images.
+The dataset ist from the [German Traffic Sign Recognition Benchmark](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) and contains 43 different classes with 39.209 training images and 12.630 test images.

 Group Members:
   - [Nicholas Link](https://github.com/Nicho-Link)